KayChansiri/Demo_GBT/README.md

 **3. Handling of Missing Values**

-While GBT algorithms like XGBoost can handle missing values internally, as mentioned earlier, it's generally good practice to address missing values during the data preprocessing stage.
+While XGBoost can handle missing values internally, as mentioned earlier, it's generally good practice to address missing values during the data preprocessing stage.
 In our case, the two columns with missing values—trestbps (resting blood pressure) and chol (cholesterol)—are continuous, and the missing percentages are relatively low.
 Therefore, I will apply mean imputation for these columns.
-For the categorical variable fbs (fasting blood sugar), I will use mode imputation to handle the missing data.
+For the categorical variable 'fbs' (fasting blood sugar), I will use mode imputation to handle the missing data.

 ```ruby